It's easy to get caught-up on the wrong strategy

 People are emotional beings with logic often taking a backseat.

-How do you think Donald Trump won the Presidency?
 He appealed to people by stirring up emotions and creating irresistible spectacles rather than logical arguments.

 It's human nature – people quickly form opinions and cling to them with all their might.
 It didn't matter how many logical arguments Hillary raised because once a particular belief is established in the mind it is incredibly difficult to change.